Wendy Lecluyse

 - School of Social Sciences and Humanities

-Wendy's research has been focusing on the basic auditory processes in typical hearing and how these are affected in impaired hearing, the development of assessment procedures to measure detailed 'hearing profiles' of hearing impaired individuals with an aim to gain an insight in the underlying pathology and more recently the development and evaluation of a biologically-inspired hearing-aid.
+Wendy’s current research focusses on the development of transversal skills within an HE context and the use of blended learning pedagogies.
+In other research areas, she has been focusing on the basic auditory processes in typical hearing and how these are affected in impaired hearing, the development of assessment procedures to measure detailed 'hearing profiles' of hearing impaired individuals with an aim to gain an insight in the underlying pathology and more recently the use of biologically-inspired computer models of hearing to develop novel hearing aid algorithms.
+Wendy led the parameter development within the BioAid project aimed at implementing a biologically-inspired hearing aid algorithm as an iOS app (iPhone or iPod).

 Publications